-Radiation oncology is the use of radiation to treat cancer.
-Radiation therapy can be used alone to effectively treat cancer, to shrink a tumor so it can be surgically removed, to treat an area after surgery to prevent recurrence, or to provide relief from pain and other cancer symptoms.
+Radiation oncology is the use of radiation (X-rays) to treat cancer.
+Radiation therapy can be used alone or in combination with medicines to effectively treat cancer, to shrink a tumor so it can be surgically removed, to treat an area after surgery to prevent recurrence, or to provide relief from pain and other cancer symptoms.

 The Valley Approach to Radiation Oncology

-- Recognized excellence: Valley’s Radiation Oncology Department is the first facility or medical practice in northern New Jersey to be awarded accreditation from the American College of Radiology (ACR).
-And, we are the first in New Jersey to receive four-year accreditation from the American Society for Radiation Oncology's (ASTRO) Accreditation Program for Excellence (APEx®).
+- Recognized excellence: Valley’s Radiation Oncology Department is accredited through the American College of Radiology (ACR).
+And, we have earned the American Society for Radiation Oncology's (ASTRO) Accreditation Program for Excellence (APEx®).

-- Highly precise forms of radiation therapy: Our team is experienced in radiation therapy treatments that offer highly precise radiation, while minimizing damage to healthy cells.
-These include intensity modulated radiation therapy (IMRT); stereotactic radiosurgery (SRS) through Gamma Knife; and stereotactic body radiotherapy (SBRT) through TrueBeam.
+- Highly precise forms of radiation therapy: Our team uses radiation therapy treatments that offer highly precise radiation, while minimizing damage to healthy cells.
+These include surface guided radiation therapy (SGRT), image guided radiation therapy (IGRT), intensity-modulated radiation therapy (IMRT); stereotactic radiosurgery (SRS) through Gamma Knife; and stereotactic body radiotherapy (SBRT) through TrueBeam.

-- Clinical trials: Radiation oncologists at Valley are involved in important clinical research trials with organizations such as NRG Oncology and the SWOG Cancer Research Network.
-These research trials are contributing to ongoing progress in the field of cancer care.
+- Clinical trials: Radiation oncologists at Valley are involved in important research.
+Together with our affiliation with Mount Sinai Health System, we give our patients access to leading-edge treatments before they are available anywhere else through clinical trials.
+We work with organizations such as NRG Oncology and the SWOG Cancer Research Network.

-- Specialized nursing care: At Valley, nursing care meets the physical, psychological, social and educational needs of our patients and their families.
-This begins with the initial consultation where an oncology-certified registered nurse educates the patient on the radiation oncology process and suggests self-care measures to minimize side effects.
-The nurse is available daily to answer questions, manage symptoms and address fears.
+- Specialized nursing care: At Valley, nursing care addresses the physical, psychological, social and educational needs of our patients and their families.
+This begins with the initial consultation where you’ll learn about the radiation oncology process and self-care measures to minimize side effects.
+Oncology-certified registered nurses are available daily to answer questions, manage symptoms and address fears.